Child Care AssistancePage address: https://www.mnsu.edu/campushub/childcare/

 You will receive the child care money at the beginning of the term after the add/drop deadline or as soon as you become eligible for the funds, whichever comes first, but not before the first day of class for the term.
 Child care awards will be divided evenly, and disbursed to recipients each semester based on the number of enrolled credits at the time of disbursement.
 The child care award will be disbursed to you in check form, sent to your permanent address, or by direct deposit if you have that set up with the Campus Hub.

 A student who receives a child care award under this program and who continues to enroll at the school the following year must be given a child care award if the student remains eligible and if funds are available.
-However, you must apply for a continuation of funds by August 15th.
+However, you must complete a new application for the academic year by August 15th.

 Child Care Tax Credit